 (avoid face wipes, they’re in-effective and dehydrating)

-DO keep you’re pillow case, mobile phone and make up brushes bacteria free (wash regularly with anti-bac)
+DO keep your pillow case, mobile phone and make up brushes bacteria free. (wash regularly with anti-bac)

 DO see a professional if you’re unsure how to treat correctly.